Live · 7d

 Anti-gaming penalty

-• Star burst anomaly
+• Star-only burst

 • Low star-to-fork ratio